 - Record your likely dates of ovulation, your dates of menstruation, and your basal body temperature.

 - Track the days you engage in sexual activity.

 - Monitor symptoms that you have throughout the month, including the soreness of your breasts, your mood and your weight.

 - Create graphs and charts with the data, which can be printed out and emailed for personal use or for your doctor’s.

 A few months of using an app and analyzing the data you collect may help you to know your most fertile days, therefore increasing the chances of conception.
 While not necessarily as accurate as other methods, they do offer a convenient supplementary tool for parents-to-be that want to keep their planning and health information in one place.
 Not sure which app to use?
 Try one of the ones recommended by MedicalDaily.com, Babble.com, or Parents.com.
 A favorite of ours is OVIA.

-These four tools are all great for aiding in ovulation tracking and conception efforts, and can each help women who would prefer to naturally conceive track their cycles.
+These four tools are all great for aiding in ovulation tracking and conception efforts.
+Each help women who prefer to naturally conceive track their cycles.
 As is often the case when it comes to starting a family, the best tool and method to use when trying for a baby is the one you’re the most comfortable using.
 Our advice?
-Do some homework and budgeting, and decide from there which method will benefit you and allow you to continue to try and start your family in a comfortable, low-stress way.
+Do some homework and budgeting.
+Decide from there which method will benefit you and allow you to continue to try and start your family in a comfortable, low-stress way.
 This will ensure that you’ve given yourself the best chance possible of conceiving.